uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 **Figure14: Predicted and Actual Bike Sharing Number of Linear Regression**

 It is a generally diagonal trend with several deviation values.
 The group uses mean square error to identify our model's error level, and the result is 814512.
-One reasonable explanation is linear regression can only clearly show the data trend, but it cannot cover too much data in a dataset.
+One reasonable explanation is linear regression can only clearly show the data trend, but it cannot cover too much data in a data set.
 To improve the power of our model, the group also uses the decision tree method, and the result of MSE is 97082:

 <img src=https://github.com/uiceds/cee-492-term-project-fall-2022-jiaotonguniv/blob/main/content/images/decision_tree.png width="400" height="300" />